Jaquesecc/osticket-installation/README.md

 ![image](https://github.com/user-attachments/assets/438d0c20-9dea-4a5f-a2e3-350cd7bdafce)

-Next, create a Virtual Machine name (I will use osticket-vm).
+Next, create a Virtual Machine Name (I will use osticket-vm).
 Set the correct Region, leave the default Availability Zone, and set the Image to Windows 10 Pro.
 Next, select a Size.

 ![image](https://github.com/user-attachments/assets/e7c15fdc-a6bf-4f1d-a677-e7e43cfc00e5)

 Now create Administrator Account credentials.
 For the username and password, I will be using labuser and osTicketPassword1!.
 Select Next: Disks.
-Now select Next, then Networking.
+Now select Next.
 Keep default settings for Ports, and check the Licensing Agreement box at the bottom.
 It's important not to skip checking this box, as it will cause an error in the end.
-Then select Review and Create, then click Create.
+Now select Review and Create, then click Create.

 ![image](https://github.com/user-attachments/assets/fe8a425e-f9ee-47c4-ba6e-79d7ffc7e2f2)